codeninja-ru/jscss/README.md

 #### Media-Queries

-You can put media-quries insede the blocks
+You can put media-quries inside blocks

 ``` javascript